nous-org/nous-official-web-v1/README.md

 ![Nous Logo](./public/1.png)

-**Nous Technologies** es una empresa enfocada en transformar ideas en soluciones digitales inteligentes.
-Combinamos la **automatización con IA**, la **consultoría de software** y el **desarrollo web profesional** para llevar tus proyectos al siguiente nivel.
+**Nous Technologies** specializes in transforming innovative ideas into intelligent digital solutions.
+We combine **AI-powered automation**, **software consulting**, and **professional web development** to elevate your projects to the next level.

 ---

-## 🚀 ¿Qué es este proyecto?
+## 🚀 About

-Este repositorio contiene el código fuente del sitio web oficial de **Nous Technologies**, construido con:
+This repository contains the source code for the official **Nous Technologies** website, built with cutting-edge technologies:

-- ⚡️ [Astro](https://astro.build) — rendimiento superior y enfoque en contenido.
+- ⚡️ [Astro](https://astro.build) — Superior performance and content-focused architecture
-- ⚛️ [React](https://react.dev) — componentes interactivos y escalables.
+- ⚛️ [React](https://react.dev) — Scalable and interactive components
-- 🎨 [Tailwind CSS](https://tailwindcss.com) — diseño moderno, ágil y totalmente personalizado.
+- 🎨 [Tailwind CSS](https://tailwindcss.com) — Modern, agile, and fully customizable design system

 ---

-## ✨ Características principales
+## ✨ Key Features

-- Diseño elegante y moderno.
+- Modern and elegant design implementation
-- 100% responsive y optimizado para SEO.
+- Fully responsive and SEO-optimized architecture
-- Desarrollado con un stack veloz y escalable.
+- Built with a high-performance, scalable technology stack
-- Enfoque claro en automatización, IA y consultoría.
+- Focused on automation, AI integration, and consulting services
-- Preparado para integraciones futuras como blog, CRM, etc.
+- Future-ready for integrations (blog, CRM, etc.)

 ---